 One major worry along the road to building a new fence for your home is how to approach your neighbors.
-The decisions you make don’t just affect you, they affect all of the people surrounding your home, and recognizing this is the first step towards maintaining friendly relationships with your neighbors.
+The decisions you make don’t just affect you; they affect all of the people surrounding your home, and recognizing this is the first step towards maintaining fence etiquette and friendly relationships with your neighbors.

 Communication is key

 Letting your neighbors know about any upcoming fencing plans should be near the top of your to-do list.
 Taking this step with make for a smoother building process for you, as it will bring any property line disputes or other concerns to light before any major building occurs.
 This gives you plenty of time to resolve any issues.
 While their consent is not always necessary, it makes for friendlier future interactions.

 Proper fence etiquette dictates that the finished outside of your new fence should face your neighbors.
 This way they won’t have reason to complain about supports and crossbars.

 Follow your local guidelines

 Make sure that before you start any construction, you are well acquainted with Baltimore County fencing regulations.
 Depending on the height of your new fence, you may need to acquire a permit.
 Take the time to understand the laws that are in place because breaking them could be a costly mistake.

 If your community has a homeowners association, check to be sure you build and plan within their restrictions as well.
 These associations can have an entirely different set of expectations for your area or may not even allow fences.
 Find out what is required of you before you build.